Estimated reading time: 11 minutes

 Article 22: Protection against arrest and detention in certain cases.

-Under preventive detention: grounds of detention should be communicated, provide an opportunity to make representation.
+Under preventive detention: grounds of detention should be communicated, providing an opportunity to make representation.

 RIGHT AGAINST EXPLOITATION (23-24)